M. H. Panhwar

 Muhammad Hussain Panhwar (25 December 1925 – 21 April 2007), commonly known as M. H. Panhwar, was a Pakistani engineer, environmentalist, and a scholar of history, archaeology, anthropology, historical geography, and geology.

 Early life

 He was born on 25 December 1925 in the village of Ibrahim (Kachi), Dadu District, Sindh, to Haji Khan, a poor farmer.
 He completed his primary education in his village and matriculated from Mehar.
 In 1949, he earned a B.E. in Mechanical and Electrical Engineering from NED College (now a university).
-Later, he received a scholarship from the Government of Sindh and earned a master's degree in Agricultural Engineering in the United States at the University of Wisconsin.
+Later, he was awarded a scholarship by the Government of Sindh to study in the United States and earned a master's degree in Agricultural Engineering from the University of Wisconsin.

 Career

 Panhwar was a distinguished expert in environmental science, history, archaeology, anthropology, and geological studies.
 His expertise included groundwater development, earth moving, agricultural machinery, waterlogging, salinity control, drainage, and post-harvest agriculture.
 He worked as an agricultural engineer for the governments of Sindh and West Pakistan for four years, and later served as a superintending engineer for Sindh and Balochistan until 1969.
 He authored 10 books on groundwater in Sindh and numerous papers on the Thar and Kohistan regions.

 In 1964, he established a horticultural farm focused on fruit crops, which was converted into a research station in 1985 to introduce new varieties adaptable to Sindh's climate.
 He wrote 36 books on agriculture and post-harvest processing.
 Considered a "one-man Sindhologist," Panhwar published over 500 pages covering diverse aspects of Sindh.